darkroomengineering/lenis/README.md

 [![LENIS](https://assets.studiofreight.com/lenis/header.png)](https://github.com/studio-freight/lenis)

 ## Introduction
+🚧 Still in WIP, API might change with new releases 🚧

 This is our take on smooth scroll, lightweight, hard working, smooth as butter scroll.
 See [Demo](https://lenis.studiofreight.com/)

 <br>